-The District Disaster Management Plan 2021 of Kutch district is prepared as per the guidelines provided by National Disaster Management Authority and Gujarat State Disaster Management Authority.
-This Plan incorporates the brief details of all the potential hazards of Kutch with their severity and frequency of occurrence.
-The roles and responsibility during three phases of disaster management cycle has been described of the officials from each department, NGOs, Volunteer and local bodies.
+The District Disaster Management Plan- 2024 of Kutch district is prepared as per the guidelines provided by National Disaster Management Authority and Gujarat State Disaster Management Authority.
+This plan incorporates the brief details of all the potential hazards of Kutch with their severity and frequency cycle has been described of the official from each department NGOs, volunteered local bodies.

-Updated details of search & relief equipments and vehicles available at district level to village level has been incorporated in this plan and all the necessary contact details of important officials has been updated.
-Moreover, the co-ordinates of villages which are vulnerable to water inundation or flooding situation have been included in this plan for the quick identification of affected villages for airlift purpose.
-Due to current Covid-19 outbreak, the response mechanism during any other catastrophic event with complete precaution has been described in this plan as per the guidelines provided by NDMA.
+Updated details of search & rescue/relief equipment and vehicles available at district level to village level has been incorporated in this plan and all the necessary contact details of important officials has been updated.
+Moreover, the co-ordinates of villages which are vulnerable to water inundation or flooding situation have been included in this plan for the quick identification of affected villages for air lift purpose.
+The response mechanism during any catastrophic event with complete precaution has been described in this plan as per the guidelines provided by NDMA.

-This Plan will be reviewed periodically to update details of all the equipments and contact details of official.
+This plan will be reviewed periodically to update details of all the equipment and contact details of official.

-Madhav Hathi District Project Officer GSDMA Kutch
+District Project Officer (GSDMA) Kutch

+Mamlatdar

-Mamlatdar Disaster Management Kutch Kuldeepsinh Jhala Resident Additional Collector Kutch
+Disaster Management Cell Kutch

+Resident Additonal Collector Kutch